 PV Sindhu: Badminton Career

 Sindhu at the age of eight started playing badminton.
-In the guidance of Mehboob Ali, she started learning the basics of badminton at the badminton courts of Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
+Under the guidance of Mehboob Ali, she started learning the basics of badminton at the badminton courts of the Indian Railway Institute of Signal Engineering and Telecommunications in Secunderabad.
 She travelled a distance of 56 km every day from her residence to the badminton courts to learn and practice the sport.

-PV Sindhu joined Gopichand Badminton Academy and won several titles under 10-years category.
+PV Sindhu joined Gopichand Badminton Academy and won several titles under the 10-years category.
 At the Ambuja Cement All India ranking, she won the 5th Servo All India ranking championship in the doubles and the singles category.

-In under 13-years category, Sindhu won the titles at the Sub-juniors in Pondicherry, doubles titles at the Krishna Khaitan All India Tournament, IOC All India Ranking, the Sub-Junior Nationals and the All India Ranking in Pune.
-In under 14-years category, she won a gold medal at the 51st National State Games in India.
+In the under 13-years category, Sindhu won the titles at the Sub-juniors in Pondicherry, doubles titles at the Krishna Khaitan All India Tournament, IOC All India Ranking, the Sub-Junior Nationals and the All India Ranking in Pune.
+In the under 14-years category, she won a gold medal at the 51st National State Games in India.

 At the age of 14, PV Sindhu entered the international circuit.
 She won a bronze medal at the 2009 Sub-Junior Asian Badminton Championships in Colombo.
 Sindhu won a silver medal at the 2010 Iran Fajr International Badminton Challenge.
-She made to the quarterfinals of 2010 BWF World Junior Championships in Mexico but lost to the Chinese opponent.
+She made it to the quarterfinals of the 2010 BWF World Junior Championships in Mexico but lost to the Chinese opponent.